rastogiji/gcp-daily-cost-alerts/README.md

 The Deployment is a 2 step process:

-- Cloud Functions to host your code
+- CI/CD tool to build your container using Secrets from Secret Manager and Deploy it to Cloud Run
-- Cloud Scheduler as an Enterprise Grade Cron Scheduler.
+- Cloud Scheduler to trigger the service

 ## License

 [MIT](https://github.com/rastogiji/gcp-daily-cost-alerts/blob/master/LICENSE)